finic-ai/finic/README.md

 1. Install Python 3.10, if not already installed.
 2. Clone the repository: `git clone https://github.com/ai-sidekick/sidekick.git`
-3. Navigate to the cloned repository directory: `cd /path/to/sidekick`
+3. Navigate to the `sidekick-server` directory: `cd /path/to/sidekick/sidekick-server`
 4. Install poetry: `pip install poetry`
 5. Create a new virtual environment with Python 3.10: `poetry env use python3.10`
 6. Activate the virtual environment: `poetry shell`